nrkno/sofie-core/packages/documentation/docs/for-developers/json-config-schema.md

 This will provide a dropdown of all source-layers in the show-style.

-Setting `ui:sofie-enum:filter` to an array will filter the dropdown by the specified SourceLayerType.
+Setting `ui:sofie-enum:filter` to an array of numbers will filter the dropdown by the specified SourceLayerType.

 ## Supported types